Research

 Sparse Autoencoders Do Not Find Canonical Units of Analysis

 Leask, P., Bussmann, B., Pearce, M. T., Isaac Bloom, J., Tigges, C., Al Moubayed, N., Sharkey, L., & Nanda, N. (2025, April).
 Sparse Autoencoders Do Not Find Canonical Units of Analysis.
-Presented at The Thirteenth International Conference on Learning Representations, Singapore
+Presented at The Thirteenth International Conference on Learning Representations (ICLR 2025), Singapore.

 Research Opportunities